FlameyFox/RealEstate/README.md

 I opted for writing my own styles in SCSS, rather than using a framework.
 Images used are from [Unsplash](https://unsplash.com).

-If you have any suggestions or feedback, feel free to reach out to me
+If you have any suggestions or feedback, feel free to reach out to me.
-- and if you like what you see, please consider starring the repo! 🌟
+And if you like what you see, please consider starring the repo! 🌟

 Project is still under development and more details will come..